GraceLQ/BCG_Customer_Churn_Classification/README.md

 ## Project Overview
 - Completed a customer churn analysis simulation for PowerCo, demonstrating advanced data analytics skills, identifying essential client data and outlining a strategic investigation approach.
 - Conducted efficient data analysis using Python, including Pandas and Numpy.
-Employed data visiualization techniques for insightful trend interpretion, including bar chart, line chart, histogram and heatmap.
+Employed data visualization techniques for insightful trend interpretation, including bar chart, line chart, histogram and heatmap.
 - Completed the feature engineering and optimization of a random forest model, achieving a 90% accuracy rate in predicting customer churn.
 Conducted further evaluations on a confusion matrix, the precision and recall scores, and importance of different features.
-- Completed a concise executive summary for BCG Associate Director, delivering actionable insights for informed decison-making based on analysis.
+- Completed a concise executive summary for BCG Associate Director, delivering actionable insights for informed decision-making based on analysis.

 ## Code and Resources Used
 **Python:** 3.11.3 \